red0xff/blog/content/posts/google_summer_of_code_2020.md

 ![retrieval of cookies](https://res.cloudinary.com/dik00g2mh/image/upload/v1598711216/gsoc_2020/wlzmh7voeuco9hkoqt7r.png)

-(The error, `Login is required ...` just indicates that `x4J...2Ps` is not an admin cookie, it's the cookie of an unprivileged user).
+(The error, `Login is required ...` just indicates that `x4J...2Ps` is not an admin cookie, it's the cookie of an unprivileged user, but we notice that the other cookie was tested successfully to be an admin cookie).

 Not only we reproduced the vulnerability, but we were able to retrieve the actual cookies with minimal effort using the library.